dpizetta/wavy/README.md

 # Wavy
-Acquire sound from mic and saves as wave (.wav) or data (.dat).
-Wavy has two graphic areas which represents the real time data from mic (started when the software runs) and the recording area.
+Acquire sound from mic and saves as data (.dat) or exports as image (.png).
+Wavy has two graphic areas, which represents the real time data from mic (started when the software runs), and the recording area that starts when clicked on Record button.
+All saved data is relative from recorded area.

 GENERAL PICTURE HERE.

-The recording area has three states: recording when the line is red, paused when the line is orange, and green when the recording was stoped.
+The recording area has three states: recording when the line is red, paused when the line is orange, and green when the recording was stopped.

+Wavy automatically suggests the name for your data when is saved as the new_wavy_data_yymmddHHMMSS.ext.

 ## Problems and improvements

-If you find any problems in this program, please let us know using the [Issues System] (https://github.com/dpizetta/wavy/issues) provided by the GitHub, this is the right way to keep us alert and provide information about the development for you.
+If you find any problems in this program, please let us know using the [Issues System] (https://github.com/dpizetta/wavy/issues) provided by GitHub.
+This is the correct way to keep us alert and how provide information about the development for you.
 Thanks in advance.

 ## About

-Wavy was developed to be a simple software to acquire data from microphone channel and plot them.
-The main use is to provide a method for Ruchardt's method in physics laboratory at Sao Carlos Institute of Physics - University of Sao Paulo.
+Wavy was developed to be a simple software to acquire data from microphone channel, plot and save them.
+The main use is to provide an acquisition software for Ruchardt's method in Physics Laboratory at Sao Carlos Institute of Physics - University of Sao Paulo.

 ## Authors